mobius-looper/mobius3/web/circularlabs/content/docs/transport.md

 summary = 'Instructions for using the Transport to synchronize tracks and send MIDI clocks.'
 +++

 The *Transport* is a new feature in build 30.
-It is responsible for the generation of MIDI clocks that can be used to synchronize with external hardware devices, or other software applications.
-It is also the primary mechanism for recording multiple tracks that play in synchronization with each other without drifting apart.
+It is responsible for the generation of MIDI clocks that can be used to synchronize with external hardware devices or other applications, and is the primary mechanism for recording multiple tracks that play in synchronization with each other without drifting apart.

 What the Transport does can be difficult to talk about, depending on your history with Mobius.
 For those that are relatively new, the